luca-amorosi/sticky_controller/README.md

 Autodesk Maya sticky controller for animators.

-A controller which is stuck on a selected vertex allowing to deformed one or multiple geometries while following the geometry.
-Useful for contacts, polish so silhouettes, correct penetrations, ...
+A controller which is stuck on a selected vertex allowing to deform and follow a one or multiple geometries without double transformation.
+Useful for contacts, polishing silhouettes, correct penetrations, ...

 ## Installation